MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-addresses.md

    > [!NOTE]
    > Country/Region is mandatory in both single-attribute and multiple-attribute addresses.
 Addresses that don't contain valid or supported country/region values won't be enriched.

-1. Map the address fields from your unified customer entity.
+1. Select **Next** and map the address fields from your unified customer entity.

     :::image type="content" source="media/enhanced-address-mapping.png" alt-text="Enhanced address field-mapping page.":::